openfl/OpenFLDevelopersGuide/using-the-textfield-class/README.md

 *   Input text

 Input text is any text entered by a user or dynamic text that a user can edit.
-You can set up a style sheet to format input text, or use the flash.text.TextFormat class to assign properties to the text field for the input content.
+You can set up a style sheet to format input text, or use the openfl.text.TextFormat class to assign properties to the text field for the input content.
 For more information, see

 “Capturing text input” on page 378